ThomasBurch/ELEXIS-Hackathon/README.md

   # if you run it the first time
   npm run first-start

-  # for start it again
+  # for starting it again
   npm run start
 ```